zhaoyun830/search-guard-docs/_content/_docs_signals/conditions.md

 ## Using conditions with actions

 A condition can also be used to control the execution of an action.
-Each action can define it's own chain of `check`s, including conditions.
+Each action can define its own chain of `check`s, including conditions.

 Continuing on the example above, the following snippet will send an email to the administrator if the watch fires.